Article written by Elisa

 Brittany Road Trip Overview

-• Suggested Route: Dinan – St. Malo – Mont St. Michel (or vice-versa, if you are coming from Normandy)
+- Suggested Route: Dinan – St. Malo – Mont Saint-Michel (in Normandy)

-Actually, this Brittany road trip is a Normandy – Brittany road trip because the last stop of this itinerary is Mont Saint-Michel, which belongs to the Normandy region.
-I hope you don’t mind ending this Brittany itinerary with the Wonder of the Western World!
+Actually, this Brittany road trip is a Normandy and Brittany road trip because the last stop of this itinerary is Mont Saint-Michel, which belongs to the Normandy region.
+I hope you don’t mind ending this Brittany itinerary with the Wonder of the Western World, even if it’s not in Brittany!

 Bretagne Road Trip Map